bUrn-1337/guides/Web-Guide.md

 - Learn to read error messages carefully.
 - Keep practicing on CTF platforms.
 - Use Google more than ChatGPT, as you get more advanced, Google will always be the one to come in clutch, not ChatGPT.
 ---

+## 🔑 Challenge Solving Tips

+### 🔍 Look for Hints
+- Check the **challenge name** and **description** for clues.
+  - Example:
+    - A challenge named **"jawt"** may indicate a **JWT vulnerability**.
+    - A challenge with **"sql"** in the name may point to **SQL injection**.

+### 📦 Frameworks & Versions
+- Pay attention to framework or library versions (if revealed in source code).
+- Older or unpatched versions often have **known vulnerabilities**.

+### ⚠️ Common Vulnerable Practices
+Be on the lookout for insecure coding patterns such as:

+1. **XSS (Cross-Site Scripting)** → Direct concatenation of user input into HTML (e.g., `innerHTML`).
+2. **SQL Injection** → Direct concatenation of user input into database queries.
+3. **Command Injection** → Direct concatenation of user input into OS commands.
+4. **SSTI (Server-Side Template Injection)** → Use of functions like `render_template_string` or similar in other frameworks.
+5. **Prototype Pollution** → Using deep merge with unvalidated user input.

+### 🧠 Logic Flaws
+- In better challenges, the vulnerability may be a **logic flaw** rather than a direct injection.
+- Examples: authentication bypass, role misconfiguration, race conditions, or unintended workflow abuse.

+### Run the Challenge Locally
+- Get an understanding of dockerfile and docker-compose to run the challenge locally after you get some experience.
+- It can help you debug the exploit properly.
+---

 ## Some interesting write-ups/ bug bounty reports: